techguy95/jekyll-now/_posts/2017-5-21-Jekyll-and-Hyde.md

 title: Fleshing out a Dungeon Crawler!
 ---

-After figuring out how to get an old school dikuMUD up and running on a Google Cloud Ubuntu 17.04 (Zesty Z), I celebrated with a handle of Dewar's dreaming of a warm fuzzy buzz - but instead I over-indulged and ironically became Mr. Hyde while writing a Jekyll post!
+After figuring out how to get an old school [dikuMUD](https://github.com/techguy95/CrimsonSkies) up and running on a Google Cloud Ubuntu 17.04 (Zesty Z), I celebrated with a handle of Dewar's dreaming of a warm fuzzy buzz - but instead I overindulged and ironically became Mr. Hyde while writing a Jekyll blog post!
 The Last Chapter of the [Learn Teach Code](http://learnteachcode.org/) UnBootcamp experiment.

 ## Today I learned (#TIL):